 Sugar Alcohols

 Xylitol and sorbitol are popular sugar alcohols.
-As mentioned earlier, xylitol may actually help prevent tooth decay.
+As mentioned earlier, xylitol may help prevent tooth decay.
 However, consuming large amounts can cause digestive discomfort in some people.

 Remember, while these alternatives might be better for your teeth, they’re not a free pass to consume sweet foods and drinks constantly.
 The best approach is still to enjoy sweet tastes in moderation as part of a balanced diet.